Floating-Dartists/matomo-tracker/README.md

 );
 ```

-When using cookieless tracking, neither the user_id nor the first_visit will be sent or saved locally.
+When using cookieless tracking, the user_id won't be sent or saved locally.

 ## Dispatching